-FCA TechSprint: It takes a network to defeat a network

-By Denisse Rudich

-While regulatory events are interesting for those who chose to attend, it is rare to hear great praise showered upon such events.
-This week, the highly energetic tech team at UK's Financial Conduct Authority (FCA) hosted what has been dubbed a "ground-breaking" three-day AML & Financial Crime TechSprint at E&Y offices in London.
+Compliance Complete Global Screening Policy Manager Training RecordKeeper Hello Jean Log out Home Calendar News Rulebooks Tracker Message boards Directory Search My Profile News & Analysis filter Weekly content Country guides Practice not es Search news June 12, 2018 FCA TechSprint report: It takes a network Related content Search to defeat a network Related articles Jun 01 2018 Denisse V. Rudich While regulatory events are interesting UK TechSprint yields breakthrough in quest for machine-readable rules. automated reg reporting - Dec 08 2017 Subject browser Advanced for those who choose to attend, it is rare to hear great praise showered upon such FCA TechSprint spotlights innovative reporting solutions, potential for smart Most read articles events.
+The highly energetic tech team at UK's Financial Conduct Authority (FCA) last week hosted what has been dubbed a "ground-breaking" three-day AML & Financial Crime TechSprint at E&Y's offices in London.
 During those three days, social media became awash with participants applauding the "inspiring," "outstanding," and "incredible" experience that had been created for them.

-The idea behind the event was in itself ambitious.
-The FCA decided to bring together developers, subject matters experts, senior executives and international regulators to create prototype solutions to show the positive role that new technology can play in financial crime prevention.
+The idea behind the event was ambitious.
+The FCA decided to bring together developers, subject matters experts, senior executives and international regulators to create prototype solutions to show the positive role new technology can play in financial crime prevention.
 But not just any new technology but rather new technology developed through industry and international collaboration.
-This is in recognition that only by effecting change through global cooperation can we increase the 1% of the estimated \$1.6trillion (UN statistic) of illicit financial flows that are detected, seized or frozen.
-Effectively, it was a recognition that traditional methods of fighting financial crime do not work.
+This is in recognition that only by effecting change through global cooperation can we increase the 1 percent of the estimated \$1.6 trillion (UN statistic) of illicit financial flows that are detected, seized or frozen.
+Effectively, it was a recognition that traditional methods of fighting financial crime have failed.
 The first day opened with speeches from members of the FCA.
 Nick Cook, Head of RegTech and Advanced Analytics, showed a video highlighting the social harm of financial crime.
-Below are some hard hitting statistics that were shared throughout the week:

-- \$150bn is made from forced labour every year which is more than \$4,750 per second - £320 billion is the value of the drug trade - £90 billion is laundered in the UK according to the National Crime Agency - Phishing and identity theft are now cited as the most widespread fraud risks faced by firms - British banks spend £5 billion annually combating financial crime, more than £1 billion spent by the UK on prisons
+Below are some hard hitting statistics that rulebooks - Nov 24 2016 UK codeathon marks international regulatory effort to improve financial crime detection - Jun 12 2018 Barry quits Standard Chartered as head of compliance after probe of behaviour complaints ANZ, Citi, Deutsche cartel 'test case' puts global financial sector on notice IMPACT ANALYSIS: Goldman VP's insider trading case a reminder on trade and transaction monitoring BOOK FEATURE: 'Bad apples' vs. 'corrupting barrels': a new view of misconduct by Wieke Scholten HSBC works through misconduct issues, standards of conduct higher now - Flint News by subject Know your customer and identification procedures Record keeping and reporting Einancial crime and anti-money laundering Diale Risk Operations, systems and controls Compliance responsibilities and internal controls Regulatory oversight Technology Browse all subjects News by country were shared throughout the week: \$150 billion is made from forced labour every year which is more than \$4,750 per second; United Kingdom View country guides Message boards Show all messages Related rulebooks Very poor £320 billion is the value of the drug trade; £90 billion is laundered in the UK according to the National Crime Agency Financial Conduct Authority Materials Turning technology against criminals General Discussion 1 post (last post Jun 11, 2018) I thought the FCA was supposed to be independent?
+Phishing and identity theft are now cited as the most widespread fraud risks faced by firms; Regulation though the bac General Discussion 2 posts (last post May 30, 2018)

+British banks spend £5 billion annually combating financial crime, more than £1 billion spent by the UK on prisons.

-Cook went on to tell all participants that they needed to forget who they usually work for, bring all their skills, and work together to solve a global problem.
-Effectively, "it takes a network to defeat a network."
+Cook went on to tell all participants that they needed to forget who they usually work for, bring all their skills, and work together to solve an international problem.